 - Applicant must complete an online application during an open hiring process.

-- Applicant must complete and pass physical agility testing with a minimum overall average of 40%.
+- Applicant must pass the physical agility test with a minimum overall average of 50%.

-- Applicant must submit a completed Personal History Statement.
-(Must be submitted prior to scheduling oral board interview)
+- Applicant must submit a completed Personal History Statement and the required documents.
+(All documentation must be submitted prior to scheduling an oral board interview)

 - Applicant must pass an oral board interview.